Van McCoy: During his youth

-During 1961, McCoy met and became romantically involved with Kendra Spotswood (also known as Sandi Sheldon) who lived near his family.
-For the next five years, they sang and recorded music together professionally.
-Their relationship ended when McCoy delayed their wedding plans because of a work contract he had signed with Columbia Records.

-Career (late 1950s to 1970s)
+As an adult

-In September 1958, McCoy entered Howard University to study psychology but dropped out after two years in order to relocate to Philadelphia, where he formed his own recording company, Rockin' Records, releasing his first single, "Hey Mr. DJ", in 1959.
+McCoy relocated to Philadelphia after leaving Howard University.
+He formed his own recording company, Rockin' Records, releasing his first single, "Hey Mr. D.J.", in 1959.
 This single gained the attention of Scepter Records owner Florence Greenberg, who hired McCoy as a staff writer and A&R representative for the label.
-As a writer there, McCoy composed his first success, "Stop the Music", for the popular female vocal group, The Shirelles, in 1962.
+As a writer there, McCoy composed his first success, "Stop the Music", for the popular female vocal group The Shirelles in 1962, who he also arranged for.
 He was co-owner of Vando Records with Philly D.J.
 Jocko Henderson.
 He owned the Share record label and co-owned the Maxx record label in the mid-1960s, supervising such artists as Gladys Knight & the Pips, Chris Bartley and The Ad Libs.

-He came into his own after first working for top producers Jerry Leiber and Mike Stoller as a writer, and then signing with the major April-Blackwood music publishing concern, connected with Columbia Records.
-McCoy went on to write a string of hits as the 1960s progressed.
+McCoy came into his own after first working for top producers Jerry Leiber and Mike Stoller as a writer, and then signing with the major April-Blackwood music publishing concern, connected with Columbia Records.
+He began writing a string of hits as the 1960s progressed.
 He penned "Giving Up" for Gladys Knight & the Pips (later a hit for both The Ad Libs and Donny Hathaway), "The Sweetest Thing This Side of Heaven" for Chris Bartley, "When You're Young and in Love" for Ruby & the Romantics (later a hit for The Marvelettes), "Right on the Tip of My Tongue" for Brenda & the Tabulations, "Baby I'm Yours" for Barbara Lewis, "Getting Mighty Crowded" for Betty Everett, "Abracadabra" for Erma Franklin, "You're Gonna Make Me Love You" for Sandi Sheldon, and "I Get the Sweetest Feeling" for Jackie Wilson.

-He also put together the hit-making duo of Peaches & Herb, arranging and co-producing their first hit, "Let's Fall in Love", for the Columbia subsidiary Date in 1966.
-In the same year McCoy recorded a solo LP for Columbia entitled Night Time Is Lonely Time, and a year later started his own short-lived label, Vando, as well as his own production company VMP (Van McCoy Productions).
+Joe Cobb was a songwriting partner of Van McCoy.
+The duo composed at least eighteen chart hits, including "So Much Love" by Faith, Hope & Charity, "Triangle Of Love (Hey Diddle Diddle)" by The Presidents [on whom McCoy produced "5,10,15.20 (25,30 Years of Love)"], "Right on the Tip of My Tongue" by Brenda & the Tabulations, and "Come Back and Finish What You Started" by Gladys Knight & the Pips.

+Composition and production

+Late 1950s to late 1960s

+Cash Box reported in the June 13, 1964, issue that McCoy was appointed to the position of staff writer for the music publishing company April-Blackwood Music.
+He was working under Jerry Teifer.
+His duties included writing music and lyrics for all their labels, major and independent labels.
+He also had the responsibility to maintain the liaison with artists and producers.
+At that time, McCoy's composition "Giving Up" by Gladys Knight & the Pips was doing well in the charts.
+It was at no. 56 in the Cash Box Top 100 and no. 10 in the Cash Box Top 50 in R&B Locations chart.

+In 1965, Barbara Lewis had the Van McCoy-composed "Baby I'm Yours" released.
+She was originally reluctant to record it.
+It went to no. 11 that year.